Ron Turner (American football)

-Ronald David Turner (born December 5, 1953) is an American football coach and former player.

-Turner was most recently an offensive consultant with the Carolina Panthers of the National Football League (NFL) in 2017.
-He was head coach of the Florida International University (FIU) Panthers football team from 2013 to 2016.
-Turner served as the head football coach at San Jose State University in 1992, and the University of Illinois at Urbana–Champaign from 1997 to 2004.
-He also had two separate stints as the offensive coordinator for the Chicago Bears of the National Football League (NFL), the first from 1993 to 1996, and most recently from 2005 to 2009.
+Ronald David Turner (born December 5, 1953) is an American former football coach and player.
+He most recently served an offensive consultant with the Carolina Panthers of the National Football League (NFL) in 2017.
+He was the head coach at FIU from 2013 to 2016.
+Turner served as the head football coach at San Jose State University in 1992, and the University of Illinois Urbana–Champaign from 1997 to 2004.
+He also had two separate stints as the offensive coordinator for the Chicago Bears, the first from 1993 to 1996, and most recently from 2005 to 2009.

 Playing career

 Turner played college football as a wide receiver for Diablo Valley College from 1973 to 1974, and the University of the Pacific from 1975 to 1976.
-He was inducted into the school's athletic Hall of Fame in 2009.
+He was inducted into Pacific's Athletic Hall of Fame in 2009.
 He earned a scholarship to the University of the Pacific, where he led the Tigers in receiving in 1975 and 1976 and totaled 40 receptions for 666 yards with three touchdowns.